About the program

 The Route 66 Centennial grant program is located on the NMTD website and entities can provide applications for one or all of the grant categories, by completing an individual application track for each category.
 Application instructions will be delineated with the NMTD website.

-Applications for the Infrastructure and Special Events track will be accepted from July 15, 2024 - August 19, 2024.
-Opt-ins for the Cooperative Marketing track will be accepted from July 15, 2024 - August 13, 2024.
+Applications for the Infrastructure and Special Events track will be accepted from April 4, 2025 - May 5, 2025.
 All applicants will be notified of award status.
 Successful applicants will be provided with agreements signed within a month following award notification.

 -